 - Watch the video that accompanies the lesson

-- Write a definition of each word highlighted in bold and written in italics
+- Write a definition of each word highlighted in bold and italics

 - Respond to a minimum of three open-ended questions by following instructions at the end of the lesson.

 - Participants will increase their vocabulary by at least ten words.

 - Participants will improve writing skills and their ability to contemplate how their responses to open-ended questions relate to their prospects for success upon release.

 - Participants will add to their journal, demonstrating a self-directed, self-improvement pathway to prepare for success upon release.